zetaloop/chatgpt-degrade-checker/README.md

+> Forked from [KoriIku/chatgpt-degrade-checker](https://github.com/KoriIku/chatgpt-degrade-checker), and fixed some bugs.

 # ChatGPT Service Downgrade Detection Tool Next

 This tool helps detect if ChatGPT has limited access to certain features on your account by downgrading service due to a "high-risk" IP designation.
 Users encountering issues like the inability to generate images with GPT-4, limited web search access, or simplified responses from GPT-3.5 may benefit from running this script to identify potential downgrades.